XinyuJi/Leetcode-Study/README.md

 - [67] Add Binary *
 - [383] Ransom Note (May LeetCoding Challenge[Day3])
 - [387] First Unique Character in a String (May LeetCoding Challenge[Day5]) *
+- [434] Number of Segments in a String

 Medium
 - [49] Group Anagrams